VictorCorral/Buddy-iOS-SDK/README.md

     }];

-#### Standard REST requests
+### REST Interface

-The majority of the calls map directly to REST.
-For all the calls you can either create a wrapper java class such as those found in `Models`, or you can simply pass a type of `[NSDictionary class]` to be returned as the result.
+Each SDK provides general wrappers that make REST calls to Buddy.
+For all calls you can either create a wrapper class such as those found in `Models` or you can pass a type of `[NSDictionary class]` to be returned as the result.

+#### POST

-In this example, we'll create a checkin so see the [Create Checkin REST documentation](http://buddyplatform.com/docs/Create%20Checkin/HTTP), then:
+In this example we'll create a checkin.
+Take a look at the [create checkin REST documentation](http://buddyplatform.com/docs/Create%20Checkin/HTTP) then:

- 	 // create a checkin
+ 	 // Create a checkin
  	 NSDictionary *checkin = @{@"comment":@"my first checkin", @"description":@"This is where I was doing that thing.",@"location":BPCoordinateMake(11.2, 33.4)};

      [Buddy POST:@"/checkins" parameters:checkin class:[BPModelCheckin class] callback:^(id obj, NSError *error) {